thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 ### Conclusion

-This performance test demonstrates the capabilities of the ThingsBoard MQTT Broker cluster in efficiently receiving, processing, and distributing 3M messages per second originating from diverse devices along with handling 100M concurrent connections.
+This performance test demonstrates the capabilities of TBMQ cluster in efficiently receiving, processing, and distributing 3M messages per second originating from diverse devices along with handling 100M concurrent connections.
 Our commitment to continuous improvement compels us to undertake further efforts aimed at enhancing performance.
-As a result, we anticipate publishing updated performance results for the ThingsBoard MQTT Broker cluster in the near future.
+As a result, we anticipate publishing updated performance results for TBMQ cluster in the near future.
-We sincerely hope that this article be valuable to individuals evaluating the ThingsBoard MQTT broker and those seeking to conduct performance tests within their own environments.
+We sincerely hope that this article be valuable to individuals evaluating TBMQ and those seeking to conduct performance tests within their own environments.

 Your feedback is highly appreciated, and we encourage you to stay connected with our project by following us on [GitHub](https://github.com/thingsboard/thingsboard-mqtt-broker) and [Twitter](https://twitter.com/thingsboard).